 A Mithraic Paladin who uses his Lay on Hands ability to harm undead deals fire damage on a successful touch attack.

 Like a normal paladin, the Mithraic Paladin must avoid evil acts or lose the ability to progress in his primary class.
 He must also succeed at a special trial every time he levels up, or lose his current level.

 Whenever he takes a new level, he must roll a constitution check vs. DC 10+ the new level.
 A Mithraic Paladin that attains level 2 must roll his constitution vs. DC 12 or lose 500 experience points.
 A Mithraic Paladin that attains level 10 must roll his constitution vs. DC 20 or lose 500 experience points.

-A Mithraic Paladin can multiclass into other classes for which he is eligible, but he must succeed at the same level check specified above.
-A character who is a cleric and a Priest of the Mysteries can take Paladin as a second or third class without penalty, representing his induction into the cult of Roman Mithraism.
+A Mithraic Paladin can Dual-Class into other classes for which he is eligible, but he must succeed at the same level check specified above.
+A character who is a cleric and a Priest of the Mysteries can take Paladin as a second class without penalty, representing his induction into the cult of Roman Mithraism.

 -A paladin can only select Mystery Cults for his religion because of his devotion to Mithras.